-Proteins encoded by two additional genes, ASIP and TYR, are both directly involved in melanin production.
+Variants of two additional genes, ASIP and TYR, influence melanin production.
 Tyrosinase (TYR) is the enzyme that starts off the process of making melanin.
 The ASIP protein binds and blocks the melanocortin 1 receptor, essentially turning it off.
-So it’s not surprising that variants in TYR (rs1042602) and ASIP (rs1015362 and rs4911414) are also linked to freckle formation.